 How Do I Use Duvet Ties?

 - Lay the comforter flat on top of your mattress.

 - Take your duvet cover and turn it inside out.
-Grab the top corner of your duvet and attached all three ties to the loops.
+Grab the top corner of your duvet and attach all three ties to the loops.

-- Flip the cover on the duvet, so it goes fully inside the cover and attached the side ties and the bottom ties to the loop.
+- Flip the duvet cover, so it goes entirely inside the cover.
+Attach the side ties and the bottom ties to the loop.

 - Zip/button it up!
 Give it a shake and a fluff until the duvet cover falls down to cover most of the comforter.

 Time to stop your duvet from slipping inside the cover!